EBI-Metagenomics/EMG-docs/docs/analysis.rst

 ------------
 Output files
 ------------
-EBI Metagenomics analysis pipeline produces a number of files in supporting the charts displayed on the website.
+EBI Metagenomics analysis pipeline produces a number of files underlying the charts displayed on the website.
 These files are available via the 'Download' tab accessible on the run page.
 The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs)  and ‘Taxonomic analysis’.
 The first and second sections contain a number of sequence files in FASTA format.
 To facilitate the download process, these files are compressed with `GZIP <http://www.gzip.org/>`_ and when too large to be easily transferable, chunked in manageable size.
 If it is the case, please download all chunks, decompress them and concatenate them to reconstitute the full file.